-Members are reminded of correspondence received from the Department of Justice in October 2022 regarding a targeted consultation on amendments to the Code of Practice for the appointment of Independent Members to Policing and Community Safety Partnerships (PCSPs) and District Policing and Community Safety Partnerships (DPCSPs).
+Members were reminded of correspondence received from the Department of Justice in October 2022 regarding a targeted consultation on amendments to the Code of Practice for the appointment of Independent Members to Policing and Community Safety Partnerships (PCSPs) and District Policing and Community Safety Partnerships (DPCSPs).
 The consultation ran from 24 October 2022 until 5 December 2022.

-Members are advised that further correspondence has been received from the Department of Justice to provide an update on this process and to share the finalised revised Code of Practice, copies of which are enclosed for Members information.
+Members were advised that further correspondence had been received from the Department of Justice to provide an update on this process and to share the finalised revised Code of Practice, copies of which were circulated for Members information.

-Members are further updated that the process to appoint new Independent Members to PCSPs and DPCSPs is currently underway, and is being led by the Northern Ireland Policing Board.
+Members were further updated that the process to appoint new Independent Members to PCSPs and DPCSPs was currently underway, and was being led by the Northern Ireland Policing Board.